 There are many product liability cases similar to Ford.
 It’s an area of law where lawyers have made a huge difference in changing the way companies now do business.

-Shay and Associates Law Firm personal injury lawyers are qualified to handle a wide variety of cases involving injury or death in Illinois.
+Shay & Associates Law Firm personal injury lawyers are qualified to handle a wide variety of cases involving injury or death in Illinois, including those involving dangerous drugs and medical devices.
 For more detailed information on a specific type of case, please click on the page links on the right side of this page.

 There are three types of product liability cases: manufacturing defects, design defects, and failure to warn.
 These types of cases tend to be quite complex and require an experienced attorney who is willing to go up against large corporations.
 Our lawyers are tenacious fighters.

 Obviously, this type of claim occurs when the injury-causing product was manufactured.
 In some cases, a defect can be caused by a careless worker or low-quality materials.
 Manufacturing defects could be caused by using the wrong screw, bolt or fastener on mechanical parts or attaching parts incorrectly.

 A product can be designed exactly to a manufacturer’s specifications.
 But, if in the design process, those specifications are wrong or dangerous to the use of the product and cause injury, it would constitute a design defect product liability case.